Starting Strength Program: Essential Lifts for Building Strength

 A close-up shot of a person's hands during a bench press exercise.
 One hand is gripping the barbell, showing the use of wrist wraps for support, while the other hand, likely belonging to a spotter, is positioned nearby to assist.
 The barbell is loaded with large weight plates in red and blue, emphasizing the heavy weight being lifted.
 The image captures the tension and teamwork involved in weightlifting, with clear details of the person's muscular hand and the rough texture of the barbell.

-Starting Strength revolves around five essential compound lifts, performed three times per week on non-consecutive days, alternating between two workout sessions.
+The Starting Strength workout plan revolves around five essential compound lifts performed three times weekly on non-consecutive days.
+The program alternates between two workout sessions (A and B).

 Workout A